kdlong/SMP_18_001_CWR/firstReading.md

   the coupling being probed to 0 is a valid assumption, but did you also try this leaving the unprobed parameters floating?

+**ADDRESSED: Fixed.
+This is considered for two parameters in the 2D limits.
+Studies have been made in the past as well, but due to the similarities between different operators, the approach used here is allows much easier interpretation that has been adopted by ATLAS and CMS for other analyses as well.**

 l.390: 'using the CLs criterion', please use this wording recommended by the Stat.
 Comm.
   Please take note that [59] = [54]

+**ADDRESSED: Fixed**

 Fig. 4: 'shown as a filled histogram.'
 Aren't all backgrounds shown as filled histos?

 Fig. 4: Perhaps it would be better to show this in log-y scale so one can see better the effect of the new physics at large m_T values.

+**ADDRESSED: Added parameters with more pronounced excess at high mT**

 Table 4: when you give 2-sided confidence intervals, I would prefer to call them confidence intervals and not limits.
 Are you sure these are 95% C.L. and not 90% C.L.